 Atlanta is known for many things: its southern hospitality, world-renowned cuisine, and rich history.
-But music is one of the most significant aspects of life in The Big Peach.
+However, music is one of the most significant aspects of life in the Big Peach.
 From soulful gospel hymns to chart-topping rap songs, Atlanta has a rich musical heritage that is celebrated in many genres.

 In this post, we’ve put together a playlist of 10 of the best songs about Atlanta.
 Whether you’re from there or just visiting, these songs will give you a taste of what makes Atlanta so special.
 Let’s get started!